StinaAxelsson/contactbook-project3/README.md

 ![](https://github.com/StinaAxelsson/contactbook-project3/blob/main/assets/wireframes/responsive.png)

 # Project Description
 This project is developed as my third portfolio project during my course at Code Institute.
-It is a back-end application using Python programming langugae.
+It is an command-line application using only Python as programming language.

-In this contact book programme, you can add new contacts and save it in a google sheet document.
-You can search for specific contacts that is saved, view all existing contacts and delete one or all.
+This programme is a contact book that can provide the user to add their contacts and store them all in one place.
+You can use this program to add new contacts with relevant information like first name, last name, phonenumber and e-mail address and save it in a google sheet document.
+You can search for specific contacts that is saved, view all existing contacts and you can delete single contacts or all at once.
 # Content
 * Project Description
 * UX